 Providing Creative Solutions and Meticulous Preparation in all Areas of Law

-McKinney Family Violence Attorney
+McKinney Family Violence Attorney for Violence Against Children

 While the grounds for seeking to modify a child custody order are limited, cases of family violence are a clear exception to the general rule that custody orders should be considered final.
 If your child has reported abuse, or if your child is exhibiting physical or emotional symptoms of abuse after spending time with his or her other parent, our attorneys can act quickly to help you secure legal protection.